 3. Have him read novels about the time period

 Reading historical fiction is a great way for history to come alive for him.
 Good historical novels will capture not only what happened but how people felt about what was happening.
 These books often recount their triumphs and their struggles.
 They help our kids to feel like they have experienced the time period.

 4. Have him read non-fiction books about the time period

 Reading non-fiction is a great way to be sure that your son is learning the facts of what actually happened.
 A great guide to use to find appropriate books is called All Through the Ages by Christine Miller.

 5. Have him watch movies about the time period

 Most boys have at least a somewhat visual learning style.
 Allowing your son to watch relevant movies is an excellent way for him to enjoy learning about history.

 6. Immerse him in the time period

-Let him wear the clothes, listen to the music, try the food, forge the weapons… anything else you can think of that will allow him to experience first hand what someone from that time period might have experienced.
+Hands-on history activities are so much fun!
+Let your child wear the clothes, listen to the music, try the food, forge the weapons… anything else you can think of that will allow him to experience first hand what someone from that time period might have experienced.
 If your son is interested in Medieval England and/or wants to know what it would feel like to be a knight in shining armor, consider trying my Time Capsule: Medieval England Unit Study.